aptech/docs/docs/CR-polar.rst

 Format
 ----------------
 .. function:: polar(radius, theta)

-    :param radius: Nx1 or NxM matrix.
-Each column contains the magnitude for a particular line.
+    :param radius:  Each column contains the magnitude for a particular line.
-    :type radius: TODO
+    :type radius: Nx1 or NxM matrix

-    :param theta: Nx1 or NxM matrix.
-Each column represents the angle values for a particular line.
+    :param theta:  Each column represents the angle values for a particular line.
-    :type theta: TODO
+    :type theta: Nx1 or NxM matrix